Protofy-xyz/Protofy/README.md

   - `ui` includes your custom UI kit that will be optimized by Tamagui
   - `app` you'll be importing most files from `app/`
     - `bundles`
-      - `custom` the custom bundle, put here your custom pages, components, apis etc. The admin panel reads and writes on this bundle.
+      - `custom` the custom bundle, put here your custom pages, components, apis, etc. The admin panel reads and writes on this bundle.
   - `protolib` Protofy react library with high level widgets and functions to bootstrap the web/app creation
   - `protoflow` Protofy react library to draw js/ts/jsx/tsx as diagrams
   - `visualui` Protofy react library to do WYSIWYG in react